alexwlchan/alexwlchan.net/src/_drafts/create-thumbnail.md

 My tool is a wrapper around these two snippets.
 It picks the correct dimensions for the final thumbnail based on the dimensions of the original image and the max width/height, then runs these two snippets to create the thumbnail.

-(This turns out to be not completely trivial: something in this ffmpeg command requires that the width/height be even numbers.
+(This turns out to be not completely trivial: something in ffmpeg requires that the width/height be even numbers.
 If you try to create a video with an odd width/height, the command fails to create anything.
 This is something I've rediscovered multiple times, and now it's encoded in this tool.)